| |

 To start with, the risk associated with the current

-was true during previous episodes involving a similar
+than was true during previous episodes involving a

-flows has resulted in a revival of credit flows that
+resulted in a revival of credit flows that is unbridled

-techniques that transfer risk to those who are least
+that transfer risk to those who are least equipped

-equipped to assess them.
-Unfortunately, all of this
+to assess them.
+Unfortunately, all of this occurs

-occurs in an environment in which the target of both
+in an environment in which the target of both investment

-investment and debt flows is the private sector, which
+and debt flows is the private sector, which makes

 financial regulation to control such flows.
 In sum,